 6. Summarizing

-Summarizing is the reiteration of what the reader has just read in order to confirm the story or the information they acquired.
+Summarizing is the reiteration of what the reader has just read to confirm the story or the information they have acquired.
 Here is how to teach this to your reader.

 7. Visualizing-organizing

-Visualizing-organizing is a very fun strategy that can take comprehension further for your reader.
+Visualizing-organizing is a very fun strategy that can deepen your reader's comprehension.
 Here are some ideas to help you practice this strategy with your child.

 Using some or all of these strategies when reading with your child can help them build their metacognitive reading and analysis skills.
 Not only will they be able to interpret text more easily, but they will also grow to enjoy the process of reading.
-These skills will also provide your child with an advantage during any testing they encounter during their academic career.
+These skills will also give your child an advantage during any testing they encounter throughout their academic career.